oddluck/limnoria-plugins/README.md

 `ignoreActionLinks` (Boolean) - By default SpiffyTitles will ignore links that appear in an action, like `/me`.

+`requireCapability` (String) - If defined, SpiffyTitles will only acknowledge links from users with this capability.
+Useful for hostile environments.
+[Refer to Limnoria's documentation on capabilities for more information](http://doc.supybot.aperio.fr/en/latest/use/capabilities.html)

 ### FAQ

 Q: I have a question.
 Where can I get help?